cyoon1729/NeuralNetworks/README.md

-# neural network
+# sANNity

-Really Dirty Code (written when I sucked at coding), will do a clean up soon.
+sANNity is a C++ neural network library with no use of third party dependencies.